massma/eee-grad-website/source/index.md

 - [Resources for current Enviornmental Engineering grad students](current-student-resources.md)
 - [TA resources](ta-resources.md) (password protected; if you are a TA email Adam (uni:akm2203) for the password)
-- [2021 Summer Seminar Series](seminar-series.md) - this is a seminar
-  series for early career researchers (Ph.D. students and post docs).
-Speakers will be selected through an application process.
 - [Resources for prospective Environmental Engineering students](prospective-student-resources.md)

 #### Feedback and Contributions